Riverscapes/ConfinementTool/MovingWindowTool.md

 ### GNAT_MWA_SeedPoints

 Points feature class that contain the calculated attribute for each window size, centered on each seed point feature.

-Attributes:
+This layer contains the following attributes:

-* RouteID: The same attribute as the StreamBranchID specified in the inputs.
+* `RouteID`: The same attribute as the `StreamBranchID` specified in the inputs.
-* SeedID: Unique ID for each seed point.
+* `SeedID`: Unique ID for each seed point.
 Can be used to join back to Window line features in GNAT_MWA_WindowLines.
 * Each window size will have its own field (i.e. `WindowSize100` for a window of 100m, etc)

 ### GNAT_MWA_WindowLines

 The line features that represent the moving windows.
 These features will overlap both in window spacing (seed distance) and window sizes.

-Attributes:
+This layer contains the following attributes:

-* SeedID: Unique id for each seed point.
+* `SeedID`: Unique id for each seed point.
 This can be used to join back to the individual seed points.
-* Window size: Size of the window (due to geometric rounding, the actual shape length may be slightly larger or smaller than the window size).
+* `Window size`: Size of the window (due to geometric rounding, the actual shape length may be slightly larger or smaller than the window size).